 Search engine optimization (SEO) is one method of earning more visitors.
 By raising your organic search traffic, you can convert the occasional visitor into a frequent blog reader.

-HostGator’s SEO tools can provide you with easy-to-follow insights and analytics that help improve your search rankings, boost your website traffic, and monitor local competition.
+The Gator Website Builder comes with SEO functionality built in to every page.
+If you want detailed help setting up an SEO strategy for your website, check out the upgraded option of HostGator’s SEO tools that can provide you with easy-to-follow insights and analytics that help improve your search rankings, boost your website traffic, and monitor local competition.

 “The best way to start is to build a website that is SEO-friendly.
 Website-building software that caters to this will help your site rankings to be boosted through allowing you to add and edit title tags, meta tags, and meta descriptions, at a bare minimum,” states Inc. contributor Bubba Page.